 Do we have a clear-cut philosophy that encompasses all of our students?
-Do our students understand what the purpose of our choir is and are they vested in our program, and our collective vision?
+If so, have we made this philosophy clear to our students.
+Do our students understand what the collective purpose of our choir is?
+If so, are they invested in both our program and a collective vision?
 Do all students believe they fit into our master plan?
+If so, can they explain their potential path moving forward?
 Is there a place in our program for every student to not only continue, but thrive, for their entire school career?

 10. Do you believe the overwhelming majority of new members will continue singing next year in our choral program?